MicrosoftDocs/Advertising-docs/BingAds/reporting-service/accountthroughadgroupreportscope.md

 ---
-title: AccountThroughAdGroupReportScope Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: AccountThroughAdGroupReportScope Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the set of accounts, campaigns, and ad groups to include in the report.
 ---
-# AccountThroughAdGroupReportScope Data Object
+# AccountThroughAdGroupReportScope Data Object - Reporting
 Defines the set of accounts, campaigns, and ad groups to include in the report.

 ## Syntax